 This is the way it goes.
 It's not you.
 This is culturally bound problems.
 So, again, broadly speaking, and there are nuances to this, but this is really important.
 Of course, when our parents can't accept us and our peers can't accept us, they are first and foremost just carriers of the culture.

 Intergenerational trauma in psychedelic therapy

-Of course, there are more intergenerational trauma in some families, and that’s also why some people are extra affected by this.
-But it’s it’s always about how we were met.
+Of course, there are more intergenerational trauma in some families, and that's also why some people are extra affected by this.
+But it's always about how we met.
 The problem was not the nature of the child.
 We never blame a plant for not growing up in the way we want.
-We respect the plant and the plants ways.
-It it does not grow sound, we just give it fertilizer and water and everything it needs.
+We respect the plant and the plants' ways.
+It doesn't grow sound, we just give it fertilizer and water and everything it needs.